dgurnari/mapper_maps/README.md

 # mapper_GUI

-plots the BM graphs which are in /input and color the one on the right according the the selected nodes on the left.
+plots two BM graphs and color the one on the right according the the selected nodes on the left.

 requires networkx and bokeh
 https://networkx.org/